jawira/blog.jawira.com/_posts/2023-02-27-how-to-embed-images-in-twig.md

 is not as easy as it seems, for example you need a special CSS file adapted to print.

-Another obstacle are images, in this post I explain why using images is a tricky task and how I solved this problem.
+Another obstacle is images, I didn't have any problem including images from an external source, the problem came when I had to use images from the same project.
+In this post I explain why using images is a tricky task and how I solved this problem.

 This is the stack I used to generate PDF files: